argumentcomputer/lurk-beta/spec/soundness-notes.md

 might happen if the implementation were flawed is that it might be possible for the prover to select the default value even when the key does in fact match one of the specified candidates.
 A correct `case` gadget must prevent this possibility.

+## Other possibilities

+The circuit is tested against a set of Lurk programs, such that we ensure the circuit output corresponds to the expected output.
+One generic way to satisfy this requirement, but without soundness, is to compute the expected output outside of the circuit, and allocate variables in the circuit containing this information that, from the circuit's perspective, came from nowhere.
+Although the set of tests is going to pass, the circuit is not sound, because the intermediate steps to calculate the output where not completely constrained.
+Hence, along the audit process, it is important to verify if all the intermediate steps are indeed implemented inside the circuit, using subcircuits and other gadgets that fully computes their expected results, without leaving unconstrained intermediate steps.

 ## Conclusion